Victorian Railways flat wagons: KT, KS, IS & IT

-Between 1956 and 1957 timber traffic in the East Gippsland region increased, and pine tree billets needed to be railed from Bairnsdale and Heyfield to the paper manufacturing plant in Maryvale.
+Between 1956 and 1957, timber traffic in the East Gippsland region increased, and pine tree billets needed to be railed from Bairnsdale and Heyfield to the paper manufacturing plant in Maryvale.
 To cater for this, 45 IY wagons had their ends extended, while the sides were removed and replaced with stanchions and internal dividers which split the wagon into three bays of roughly 7 ft each.
 The ends and internal dividers were braced.
-The wagons were numbered KT 320 to 634, slotting between the K flat and KR rail transport wagons.
-The taller sides, at nearly 10'5", permitted loading of 22 tons of timber, more than double the 9.85 ton tare weight.

 KT 324 used a slightly different design to the rest of the class; instead of diagonal angle iron bracing, vertical plates with sections cut out were used.

 As traffic grew even further through the early 1960s, about 270 I and IA 15 ft-wheelbase wagons were randomly selected for conversion to scantling timber transport.
-Because of the way the sawmills organised timber shipments, the wagons had to be designed with specific features, including a bulkhead at only one end for the longer timber lengths, and the axle at the other end being replaced for one with wheels that were 2" larger in diameter to counteract the concentrated mass.
 Pockets were cut into the floor of the wagons to store chains for securing the loads.